Monday, December 11, 2017

 Miragaia: Beast of the Week

 Long necks are nothing new or unusual for dinosaurs.
 Sauropods, being the most famous for having them, as well as many theropods, including lots of living birds!
 Miragaia, however, was none of those things.
 Miragaia was a stegosaurid, a close relative to the more famous, Stegosaurus.
 Among stegosaurids, Miragaia had a noticeably long neck, which consisted of seventeen vertebrae.
-Stegosaurids, in general tended to have relatively long-ish necks, consisting of between nine and thirteen vertebrae (depending on the species) possibly to help them access as much low-growing vegetation as possible without having to move their bodies while feeding.
+Stegosaurids in general tended to have relatively long-ish necks, consisting of between nine and thirteen vertebrae (depending on the species) possibly to help them access as much low-growing vegetation as possible without having to move their bodies while feeding.
 The specific reason why Miragaia's neck was as long as it was is still somewhat of a mystery.
 What's even more interesting is the fact that since it lived during the late Jurassic, Miragaia was coexisting with sauropods, which also had extremely long necks.
 Perhaps it was evolving to compete with its sauropod neighbors?
-Keep in mind, despite being quadropedal, Miragaia was probably able to rear up on its hind legs for short periods of time, perhaps to reach higher vegetation while feeding.
-This is because, if it was anything like more completely known stegosaurids, its center of gravity would have been in its hips, making its front end much lighter.
-Maybe it's neck allowed it to feed in a space just below the larger sauropods, but beyond other stegosaurids?
+Keep in mind, despite a quadruped, Miragaia was probably able to rear up on its hind legs for short periods of time, perhaps to reach higher vegetation while feeding.
+This is because its center of gravity would have been in its hips, making its front end much lighter.
+Maybe its neck allowed it to feed in a space just below the larger sauropods, but beyond other stegosaurids?
 We may never know for certain.

 Miragaia is an interesting find because it was not discovered by paleontologists looking for fossils.
 Its remains were found on accident by construction workers, while building a road.
-Because of this, only the front half of Miragaia's skeleton was found, the back part unknowingly may have been destroyed during the construction.
+Because of this, only the front half of Miragaia's skeleton was initially found, the back part unknowingly may have been destroyed during the construction.
+Years later a stegosaur, currently called Alcovasaurus but possibly a different species of Miragaia, was published on, which included elements of the back half of the body, including long spikes that would have been on the tail.

-Going off the front half, however, there are a number of interesting things to note about this dinosaur other than the neck.
+There are a number of interesting things to note about this Miragaia other than the neck.
 Part of Miragaia's skull was preserved, including the beak.
 Miragaia's beak was relatively small, but flared out slightly on either side, making an almost upside-down heart shape.
 This beak was likely ideal for clipping vegetation to be processed by the small teeth farther back in the mouth.

 Photograph of most of Miragaia's bones that are on the fossil record.
 Photo credit: Dr. Mateus.

 Miragaia had bony plates on its back, just like all known stegosaurids.
-These plates (at least the ones that were found) were relatively small, and were arranged in pairs, like those of its relative, Kentrosaurus.
+These plates (at least the ones that were found) were relatively small, and were arranged in pairs.
 The plates may have been for display between members of the species.
-They also might have had a roll in temperature regulation or even could have helped with camouflage by obscuring the animal's profile, depending on what kind of environment it was in.
+They also might have had a role in temperature regulation or even could have helped with camouflage by obscuring the animal's profile, depending on what kind of environment it was in.
 Many living reptiles have similar adaptations today, like spines and sails for those purposes.
 Stegosaurids are also known for having spikes, usually, but not limited to the tail.
-One fossilized spike was found in association with Miragaia that was hypothesized to have been on the tail in life.
-Unfortunately, because the back half of Miragaia was never found, whether or not it had more spikes, like Kentrosaurus, or more plates, like Stegosaurus, is still uncertain.
-Because of this, life reconstructions of Miragaia (that include the animal's rear) can vary and still all be considered as accurate as possible.
-That being said when I was consulting with paleontologist and stegosaurid expert, Heinrich Mallison, about painting Miragaia, he half-jokingly suggested that if I really wanted my reconstruction to be accurate, I'd paint a dead individual with its back end eaten away by scavengers!
+Two spikes were unearthed in association with a possible Miragaia specimen, suggesting it may have had an arrangement similar to that of its relative, Kentrosaurus, with the front half of its back adorned with plates that turn into long spikes around the hips and continue to the tip of the tail.
+These spikes were extremely long and would have been potentially deadly defensive weapons against potential predators, like Allosaurus or Torvosaurus.

 That is all for this week!
 As always feel free to comment below or on our facebook page!